How to Design an Accessible Kitchen and Bathroom

 • Hang the bathroom mirror low enough for an individual in a wheelchair to see themselves.

+Designing an Accessible Home?
 Hire A Certified Interior Designer.

 This is where working with an experienced and certified kitchen and bath designer becomes indispensable.

-Our Toulmin Kitchen & Bath designers are NKBA-certified and very knowledgeable on the industry standards associated with universal and accessible design.
+Our Toulmin Kitchen & Bath designers are NKBA-certified and knowledgeable on the industry standards associated with universal and accessible design.
 We offer numerous products, systems, and modifications to transform your kitchen, bathroom, and other living spaces into accessible and comfortable environments that are safe, easier to use, much more efficient, and suitable for everyone in your home.

-Ready To Make Your Home Accessible?
+Need To Make Your Home More Accessible?

 Previous